PolicyBrief

 IN COMMITTEE

-This bill ensures that all days within the first session of Congress are counted as calendar days when considering a resolution to terminate the national emergency declared on February 1, 2025.
+This bill amends House Resolution 211 to ensure that all days during the first session of the One Hundred Nineteenth Congress count as calendar days when calculating the termination of the national emergency declared on February 1, 2025.

 Timothy Kennedy